 Seeds planted in cold, wet soil will simply rot.
 There's no point in rushing to plant.
 Even if you treat your seeds so they can handle the dampness, seeds planted a few weeks later, in more ideal conditions, will quickly catch up.

-Plants can handle a bit more moisture than seeds, but even they don't want to sit for weeks with their roots in wet soil.
+Plants can handle a bit more moisture than seeds, but even they don't want to sit for weeks with their roots in the wet soil.
 Rot root is hard to stop.
 If you are moving a plant from one area to a similar spot, the dampness won't really matter.
 But hold off on transplanting container plants until, well, until the ground can be worked.